VAMSIPOLIPARTHI/issue-tracker/README.md

 ---

-**The live version of the project is available at https://issue-tracker-flax-two.vercel.app/ **.
+The live version of the project is available at https://issue-tracker-flax-two.vercel.app/